 Local NHS Warns People Not To Fall Victim To Health-Related Scams

-Criminals are continuing to use the pandemic to scam the public and organisations.
+Criminals are continuing to use the COVID-19 pandemic to scam the public and organisations.
 They are targeting people looking to buy medical supplies online, sending emails offering fake medical support and scamming people who may be vulnerable or increasingly isolated at home.

 Reports from the public have included online shopping scams where people have ordered protective face masks, hand sanitiser, and other products, which have never arrived and a number of cases have been identified where fake testing kits have been offered for sale.

-Criminals are also using Government branding to try to trick people, including reports of using branding to make spurious offers of financial support through unsolicited emails, phone calls and text messages.
+Criminals are also using Government branding to try to trick people, including reports of using HMRC branding to make spurious offers of financial support through unsolicited emails, phone calls and text messages.

 Emma Sayner, NHS Hull Clinical Commissioning Group Chief Finance Officer said: